Citation, DOI and case data

-Right external auditory canal intra-luminal soft tissue density extending laterally from tympanic membrane.
-Note absence of underlying bony changes.
-The middle ear and osicular chain are not involved.
+Right external auditory canal intraluminal soft tissue density extending laterally from tympanic membrane.
+Absence of underlying bony changes.
+The middle ear, including the ossicular chain, is not involved.

 2 - granulation tissue in external audtory part of external auditory canal: very tiny tissue portion.

 Examination of the specimen (1) received fragments of cyst wall lined by keratinized squamous epithelium and filled with keratin,specimen (2) revealed tiny fibrous stripe with minimal inflammatory cell infiltration.